natanielchng/0x4067/tutorials/README.md

 4. **Timelapse**
 5. **Wacky Web Woes**

-Things to note:
-- Each tutorial set will have a file describing the various tasks and questions to complete.
+Each tutorial has a its own folder containing:
+- A handout in Markdown and PDF format
+- Additional files required in the tutorial

-- Flags take the format of `0x4067{...}`.
+Flags take the format of `0x4067{...}`.
+However, most questions require short answers instead.
-- Most of the questions also require some form of short answer :).
-Capturing the flag is not the main objective -- it is having fun learning about cybersecurity!
-- You do not need to reverse engineer any file to complete the tutorials
+This is because the focus of the tutorials is not to simply capture flags, but have fun exploring cybersecurity!

+## Before Starting...

+You are strongly advised to attempt the tutorial questions in the following environment:
+- Kali Linux 2023.3 x64
+- Oracle VM VirtualBox Manager

+Ensure that you are also able to access the internet from the VM.

+Kali Linux offers prebuilt VMs, so it might be faster to get your environment up and running.
+It also comes with various tools that you will find useful in these tutorials and future CTFs.

+## Attempting the Tutorial Questions

+For example, in the Hexhunt tutorial, the executable has the file name `hexhunt.out`.

+To run the executable from Linux terminal,
+- Ensure you have permissions to run it by running `chmod +x hexhunt.out`
+- Run the executable with `./hexhunt.out`

-- Try your best to complete the tutorials without looking at the solutions
+Be sure to attempt the tutorial questions on your own before looking at the solutions.

+Good luck and have fun!